jjazzboss/JJazzLabToolkit/README.md

 - [FluidSynthEmbeddedSynth](https://github.com/jjazzboss/JJazzLab/tree/master/plugins/YamJJazz): make JJazzLab use [FluidSynth](https://www.fluidsynth.org/) as its output synth

-## Use the toolkit
+## How to use the toolkit

-For sample code how to use the main toolkit features, check out the DemoApp sub-project.
+For sample code how to use the main features, check out the **DemoApp** sub-project.

 The JJazzLab Toolkit follows the same versioning than the JJazzLab application: a new version of the toolkit is released when a new version of JJazzLab is released.